mgspl/nixcfg/README.md

-# nixcfg
+# NixOS Configs (and Home-Manager)

-Not too personal NixOS and Home-manager config
+Dont forget to clone AGS and replace options.ts